The Basset Hound and Dachshund Mix can be strong-willed, and he will need someone to have a firm but fair hand with him.

 He has a long and strong body.
 His head is also long, and his ears droop down.

 He has short legs.
 His coat is smooth, tight, short, and shiny.
 Its usual colors include white, brown, golden, tan, black, and grey.

-The Basset Hound and Dachshund Mix sheds a low to moderate amount and is not a hypoallergenic dog.
+The Basset Hound and Dachshund Mix shed a low to a moderate amount and is not a hypoallergenic dog.
 He’s not a good choice for people with allergies.

 He has a coat that is easy to brush through, and it will likely just need it once or twice a week using a hound glove or rubber bristled paddle brush.